“Your years of service are appreciated,” a manager told me recently.

 2) June 21 (1/2 day): PRESENCE (9-12:30 pm) Increase your power, resilience & confidence.

 For more info: please call 508-879-0934 or email firstname.lastname@example.org

-Click here to get these fast tips (no cost, no spam)
+Click here to forward this tip, or to subscribe (no cost, no spam)

 © Copyright 2019 Paul Hellman.
 All rights reserved.